Shirajuki/anki-redesign/README.md

 Note: This add-on doesn't overwrite the original Anki code views that much, meaning that most add-ons should properly work with Anki-redesign enabled.
 However, if there is any add-on found to not be working properly, feel free to make an [issue](https://github.com/Shirajuki/anki-redesign/issues) and I'll try to add support for it!
 (List of tested addons and manual fixes for them to work can be seen on the [project github wiki](https://github.com/Shirajuki/anki-redesign/wiki/Compatible-Add-ons-for-Anki-2.1).)

+Note2: **This addon also works as a theming addon**, as it enables the possibility of user customization on almost all Anki views/windows through the injection of CSS and QT CSS on the different components.

-Note2: If the addon is not updating try open anki while holding shift to turn off all add ons, then update and restart. :)
+Note3: If the addon is not updating try open anki while holding shift to turn off all addons, then update and restart. :)

 **Manually tested on the following Anki versions:**
 - 2.1.49